micronucleus/micronucleus/Readme.txt

       reset depending on the duration of the reset button activation.
 Att: This may lead to a "Unknown device" pop-up in Windows, if the user program does not have USB functionality itself.
+• v2.02 August 3rd, 2015
+    - Fixes timing bug with Windows 10 USB drivers.
+Some Win 10 drivers reduce the delay between reset and the first data packet to 20 µs.
+This led to an issue with osccalASM.S, which did not terminate correctly.

 Credits
 =======